Ops – Project Haystack

 HisWrite

-The hisWrite op is used to post new time-series data to a historized point.
-The point must already be configured on the server and assigned a unique identifier.
+The hisWrite op is used to post new time-series data to one or more historized points.
+The points must already be configured on the server and assigned a unique identifier.

-Request: a grid metadata must define id Ref of point to write to.
+Request: a grid metadata must define id Ref of the point.
 The rows define new timestamp/value samples to write with following columns:

 • ts: DateTime timestamp of sample in point's timezone